-Authors of [17] proposed a slightly different iris normalization model, which combines linear and non-linear methods to unwrap the iris region.
+Authors of [10] proposed a slightly different iris normalization model, which combines linear and non-linear methods to unwrap the iris region.
 They start by performing a non-linear transformation of all iris patterns to a reference annular zone with a predefined ratio of the radii of inner and outer boundaries of the iris.
 Further, this reference annular zone is linearly unwrapped to a fix-sized rectangle block for subsequence processing.

-Both normalization processes can be regarded as point sampling operators, defined by:

-$$s(I) = (I(t_1), I(t_2), \dots, I(t_n)), \ t_i = \frac{i}{n}, \ i = 1, \dots, n$$ (3)
+Both normalization processes can be regarded as point sampling operators of the original image I defined by $s(I) = (I(t_1), I(t_2), \ldots, I(t_n)), t_i = \frac{i}{n}, i = 1, \ldots, n$